TyberiusPrime/mbf-bam-quantifier/docs/content/docs/reference/umi section.md

 ## external_umi_thresholder_command

-Some sequencing methodologies suggest running a thresholding on UMIs per biomolecule (.eg.
-DBEC in BD Rhapsody(TM)).
+Some sequencing methodologies suggest running a thresholding on UMIs per biomolecule (e.g. DBEC in BD Rhapsody(TM)).

 Since these can be arbitrarily complex, we outsource these to external scripts, which you can specify with `external_umi_thresholder_command` (as a